JP-Kelly/BBC-iPlayer-Analysis/presentations.md

 **Page under construction**

+This project has been presented at a series of international conferences.
+Findings were shared throughout the research process, enabling ongoing refinements.
+The following is a selected list of these conferences, with links to presentation materials (where available).

 1. Digital Culture Meets Data (University of Brighton, UK, 2017)
 2. Public Service Media's Online Strategies (Prague National Film Archive, Czech Rep., 2019)
 3. Algorithms in Film and Television (Bilgi University, Türkiye, 2021)